Proteusiq/Pragmatic-Python/chapters/01_beginning.md

 A Python project is no different.
 Misplace a file, and you are out of control: bugs creep, shipping stalls, your reputation tanks, production costs skyrocket.
 A pragmatic project structure means it is ETC—easy to change, test, onboard.
 It puts you in charge.
 No hunting, no cursing.

 Use `uv init --lib` and two `SOLID` principles—`Single Responsibility (S)` and `Dependency Inversion (D)`—to craft a system as tight as a Copenhagen kitchen.
-Yes, you heard me correct, principles also applies to our project structure as much as they apply to the code we write.
+Yes, you heard me correct, design principles do also apply to project structure as much as they do in the code we write.

 ##### 1.2 Setp 1: Clean Slate - `uv init --lib`